aditya-as17/gatsbynetlify/content/posts/2021-12-10---open-source.md

 tags:
   - "open-source"
   - "business"
 description: "Software industry runs on open source.
 In fact OS is the reason it has flourished so well.
 So, can it be implemented in other industries as well or not.
-This essay attempts to make a case for its adoption in other sectors."
+This essay attempts to make a case for its adoption in other sectors."[COMING SOON]
 socialImage: "/media/image-0.jpg"
 ---